 If you prefer to eat right in the centre square, there are endless food stalls here that light up their huge round hotplates and stir their pots of salsas and moles, in preparation for the busy evening rush.

-Oaxaca has a fantastic restaurant scene towards the centre of the city too.
+Oaxaca has a fantastic restaurant scene in the centre of the city too.
 This state is known for the best food in all of Mexico, although the seven different kinds of mole are what people rave mostly about.
 I can see why as the depth of flavour in this dish is insane.

 2. Mexico City